How To Limit User’s Access To The Linux System

 What is Restricted Shell?

-Let me clarify what exactly Restricted Shell is.
-Don’t think it’s a separate shell such as Bash, Korn Shell.
-If you start any existing shell using rbash, –restricted, -r options, then It will become Restricted shell.
-Say for example, The Bourne shell can be started as a restricted shell with the command bsh -r, and the Korn shell with the command ksh -r.
+First, let me clarify what exactly Restricted Shell is.
+It is not a separate shell like Bash, Korn Shell etc. If you start any existing shell using “rbash”, “–restricted”, “-r” options, then it will become Restricted shell.
+For instance, the Bourne shell can be started as a restricted shell with the command bsh -r, and the Korn shell with the command ksh -r.

 The Restricted Shell will limit the users from executing most commands and from changing the current working directory.
 The Restricted Shell will impose the following restrictions to the users.

 - It will not allow you to execute cd command.
-That means you can’t go anywhere, just stay in the current working directory.
+So you can’t go anywhere.
+You can simply stay in the current working directory.

 - It will not allow you to modify the values of $PATH, $SHELL, $BASH_ENV, or $ENV environmental variables.

 - It will not allow you to execute a program that contains a /(slash) character.
-Say for example, you can’t run /usr/bin/uname or ./uname command.
+For example, you can’t run /usr/bin/uname or ./uname command.
 You can however execute uname command.
-It means that you are allowed to run the commands in the current path.
+In other words, you are allowed to run the commands in the current path only.

 - It will not allow you to get out of the restricted shell mode within scripts.